|1985||Finance Manager II|

 In 1993 we completely rewrote the Use-Interface and created Bottom Line Accounting, our most successful accounting software ever.
 At this time many more financial software packages where available on the market, but BLA was so simple, but yet so powerful that our customer base continued to grow dramatically.

 Eventually DOS was replaced with Windows 3.0 and we created a true 32-bit Windows version in 2001.
 We called Bottom Line Accounting, for Windows.
 We added Purchase Order and POS hardware interfaces to receipt printers and cash drawers.

 Bottom Line Accounting has evolved from user's comments, ideas, industry changes and suggestions.
 We sincerely thank all of our users for their continued support.
 By purchasing our program and telling friends how greatly it helps them ease the record keeping burden; they have made it possible for us to offer enhancements and updates.
 There is no doubt that user support has put us where we are today.
-Our current version is called BLA2019 and was released in January 2020.
+Our current version is called BLA2020 and was released in January 2020.
 We continue to release updates and new version every year.
 Our customer retention rate is 90%.